hallez/tempcon_pub/README.md

 1. Create masks based on trials pairs of interest: `rsa-generate-masks-btwn-runs.R`
 1. Read in the trial-by-trial pattern correlation matrices from matlab into R and extract the trial pairs of interest: `rsa-load-data-btwn-runs.R`
+1. Tidy up these trial pair correlations so easier to work with: `rsa-tidy-data-btwn-runs.R`